japila-books/spark-sql-internals/docs/ExternalCatalog.md

 `alterTable`...FIXME

-NOTE: `alterTable` is used exclusively when `SessionCatalog` is requested for spark-sql-SessionCatalog.md#alterTable[altering the statistics of a table in a metastore].
+NOTE: `alterTable` is used exclusively when `SessionCatalog` is requested for [altering the statistics of a table in a metastore](SessionCatalog.md#alterTable).

 === [[createTable]] `createTable` Method